logo

 Once the protective layer is destroyed:

-• Molten lithium compounds penetrate into the SiC structure
+• molten lithium compounds penetrate into the SiC structure,

-• Chemical reactions continue within the bulk
+• chemical reactions continue within the bulk material,

-Observed Effects:
+Observed Effects

 • Increased porosity